- Automotive Makes & Models

 The Edsel's "Horse Collar"

 On September 4th 1957, with a great deal of hoopla, the Ford Motor Company introduced a new line of cars that would compete with Oldsmobile and Buick, and keep Ford in the forefront of automobile manufacturing.
-The Edsel was produced to fill a large gap for Ford, and the expectations were tremendous.
+The brand new Edsel group was produced to fill a large gap for Ford, and the expectations were tremendous.
 There was a great deal of excitement over this new line, and Ford had even done motivational research as part of their pre-launch marketing effort.
 The Edsel was supposed to help guide Ford out of a morass of poor moves and terrible mismanagement that had weakened their position in the market.
 This line of cars was expected to help ease a management blunder from decades earlier.

 Ford had cornered the market on inexpensive cars with it's Model T in the earlier decades, and had ceded the higher end luxury market to other companies such as Packard, and Pierce-Arrow.
 However after the Great Depression in the 30's, as the people in the U.S. began to acquire more spending money, a new market opened up for a medium level car.
 Other companies such as General Motors jumped on the opportunity and prospered, while Henry Ford himself ignored this new growing market.
 A big mistake as it turned out.
 Over time, the medium sized market became the most lucrative of all, and Ford Motor Co. was on the outside looking in.
 That error magnified as time went by, and by the mid 1950s Ford was desperate to get a slice of the market.
 This was the blunder that the Edsel line of cars was supposed to help fix.

 Ford Motors expected a huge success at first and poured hundreds of millions of dollars into the line (in 1950s dollars), which included a massive advertising effort to get the Edsel off the ground running.
 They kept the cars out of sight until the major announcement introducing them to the market expecting a major financial success from the start.